Solution · Professional Services

 Lead qualification and routing by practice areaManual intake form in Clio or a shared inbox; no pre-qualification before the consultation slot is bookedGeneric intake questionnaire; cannot distinguish estate planning from business litigation or tax advisory from auditCora routes by practice area automatically: estate planning inquiries reach the right attorney; business litigation goes to litigators

-Referral and reactivation follow-through after matter closeHubSpot CRM tracks the client record, but a referral ask depends on a principal remembering to send a personal noteMonthly newsletter via HubSpot CRM or similar; no personal referral prompts or structured post-matter review requestsEcho sends a post-matter review request and targeted referral prompt within 48 hours of matter close, automatically
+Referral and reactivation follow-through after matter closeHubSpot CRM tracks the client record, but a referral ask depends on a principal remembering to send a personal noteMonthly newsletter via HubSpot CRM or similar; no personal referral prompts or structured post-matter review requestsLila sends a post-matter review request within 48 hours of matter close, and Echo follows up with a targeted referral prompt, automatically

 Reporting (lead-to-consult ratio, retainer conversion, cost per qualified meeting)Manual export from Clio or HubSpot CRM pipeline; no unified view of lead-to-consult ratio across intake channelsPDF pipeline summary; does not connect consultation bookings to retainer revenue or channel-level cost per clientLive Sage dashboard: lead-to-consult ratio, retainer conversion by practice area, and cost per qualified meeting by channel